Cerium(III) sulfide: Polymorphs

-Ce2S3 exists in three polymorphic forms: α-Ce2S3 (orthorhombic, burgundy colour), β-Ce2S3 (tetragonal, red colour), γ-Ce2S3 (cubic, black colour).
+Ce2S3 exists in three polymorphic forms: α-Ce2S3 (orthorhombic, black colour), β-Ce2S3 (tetragonal, burgundy colour), γ-Ce2S3 (cubic, red colour).
 They are analogous to the crystal structures of the likewise trimorphic Pr2S3 and Nd2S3.

 Following the synthetic procedures given above will yield mostly the α- and β- polymorphs, with the proportion of α-Ce2S3 increasing at lower temperatures (~700–900 °C) and with longer reaction times.
 The α- form can be irreversibly transformed into β-Ce2S3 by vacuum heating at 1200 °C for 7 hours.
 Then γ-Ce2S3 is obtained from sintering of β-Ce2S3 powder via hot pressing at an even higher temperature (1700 °C).

 α polymorph

 The α polymorph of cerium(III) sulfide has the same structure as α-Gd2S3.
 It contains both 7-coordinate and 8-coordinate cerium ions, Ce(3+), with monocapped and bicapped trigonal prismatic coordination geometry, respectively.
 The sulfide ions, S(2-), are 5-coordinate.
 Two thirds of them adopt a square pyramidal geometry and one third adopt a trigonal bipyramidal geometry.